Layer 1

 Vectors & Guidance

-Vectors are (1) opportunities for an attacker to exploit a vulnerability in the system, or (2) a path by which neglect could result in unintentional negative outcomes.
-When documenting a Vector, it is not necessary to understand the technological intricacies — such as the technologies involved at every step.
+When documenting a Vector, it is not necessary to understand the technological intricacies, such as the technologies involved at every step.
 Instead, the focus is on the opportunity for mistake or malice.
-These can be documented independently or within a catalog, and may similarly be published as standalone artifacts or alongside mitigation guidance.
-An example of vectors can be found within the MITRE ATT&CK framework.
+These can be documented independently or within a catalog, and may similarly be published as standalone artifacts or alongside related Guidance.
+An example of Vectors can be found in the MITRE ATT&CK framework as techniques.

-Guidance is a concerted documentation effort to help bring about an optimal future without foreknowledge of the implementation details.
-The constituent parts of guidance, guidelines, do not typically stand on their own, and are most often published as a longstanding guidance catalog.
-Each guideline often includes explanatory context and recommendations for designing optimal outcomes.
+The constituent parts of a Guidance, referred to as Guidelines, do not typically stand on their own, and are most often published as a longstanding Guidance Catalog.
+Each Guideline often includes explanatory context and recommendations for designing optimal outcomes without foreknowledge of implementation details.

 Guidance may be written internally for unique circumstances, but it is often developed by industry groups, government agencies, or international standards bodies.
 Examples include the OWASP Top 10, NIST Cybersecurity Framework, HIPAA, GDPR, CRA, or any of the PCI and ISO standards.

-Vector artifacts can be referenced by both Guidance and Threats to accelerate authoring and increase fidelity.
-Similarly, Guidance artifacts can be referenced by Controls to demonstrate how a particular control applies the respective guidance statement.
+As noted in Figure 5.1, Vector artifacts can be referenced by both Guidance and Threats to accelerate authoring and increase fidelity.
+Similarly, Guidance artifacts can be referenced by Controls to demonstrate how a particular Control applies the respective Guideline.

 Continue Reading